smogon/Porygon-Z/README.md

 PGDATABASE=porygonz
 ```
 - `BOT_TOKEN` is the token (your bot's "password") found on the bot tab of your application.
+- `ERRCHANNEL` is the channel that will be used for the bot to report errors.
 - `OWNERS` is a comma serpated list of discord user snowflakes.
 You can get a user's snowflake by enabling developer mode in your discord account's user settings and then right clicking the user and selecting `Copy ID` from the dropdown.
 Owners will bypass all permission checks on all servers.
 - `PREFIX` is the bot's command prefix.
 - `PGHOST` is the postgresSQL server location.